Bruce Laird: 1975 Ashes Tour

-Laird's excellent season was rewarded with a place on the 1975 Ashes Tour to England and Canada.

 Laird scored 80 in a game in Canada.

 He did not play in any of the Test matches but did play in nine first-class matches against the County sides.
 He scored 488 runs in 9 matches at an average of 32.53, with a top score of 127.
 He was unlucky not to be picked for the first Test match having made 207 runs in three County matches.
 However the selectors backed Alan Turner who had made 156 against Kent in the first County match and Rick McCosker.
 The decision proved correct as the Australians thrashed England at Edgbaston by an innings and 85 runs.
 Despite only scoring 359 runs in the first innings, Australia bowled England out twice for 101 and 173.
 McCosker then cemented his place in the side with back-to-back hundreds against Sussex at Hove.
 The remaining tests were all drawn and Australia retained the Ashes with a 1–0 series win.

 Peter McFarline thought Laird suffered from "unlucky and untimely dismissals" in the tour games.